 6.)
-Lastly, you add the almond flour / ground almonds and stir until they are evenly distributed.
+Lastly, add the almond flour and stir until it is evenly distributed.

 Let the cake cool completely before cutting.

-I think all chocolate desserts benefit from a pinch of salt, although this is entirely optional.
-To give your keto cake a festive vibe, you could add 1 tsp vanilla extract, 1 tsp cinnamon plus some cardamom, nutmeg and a pinch of cloves.
+SPICE IT UP: To give your keto cake a festive vibe, you could add 1 teaspoon vanilla extract, 1 teaspoon cinnamon plus some cardamom, nutmeg and a pinch of cloves.

-For a slightly fluffier texture, you could add 1 tsp of baking powder or ½ tsp of baking soda.
+FLUFFY TEXTURE: This cake is supposed to be fudgy.
+For a slightly fluffier texture, you could add 1 teaspoon of baking powder or ½ teaspoon of baking soda.